 This post will be subject to a probationary period.
 Internal applicants are exempt from the probationary period (unless you are an internal applicant currently part way through a probationary period or currently a bank member of staff).

-High-Cost Area Supplement
+High Cost Area Supplement

 Certificates of Sponsorship

 Although we are a registered sponsor organisation, we are unable to offer sponsorship for all job roles.
-Please check your eligibility under the UKVI points based system
+Please check your eligibility under the UKVI points-based system.
+When calculating the basic salary for sponsorship, HCAS (High-Cost Area Supplement) is not included to ensure fairness and consistency within our Trust.

 Use of AI